See it if you enjoy absurd, slapstick humor - here to the max by a talented cast on a set that never stops surprising - a tv variety skit on steroids.

-Don't see it if If you prefer a drama then skip this one.
+Don't see it if you are hoping a serious show

 "It’s official.
 We can laugh again.
 Time to go see The Play That Goes Wrong.
 Director Matt DiCarlo has let the cast loose on this wonderful farce with but one instruction: go for it.
 No laugh remains un-milked; no scene un-stolen; no wink un-winked.
 Not even the furniture is safe.
 At the zoo they tell you not to feed the animals, but for the actors of The Cornley University Drama Society, it is just the opposite.
 A steady diet of laughter and applause facilitates the breeding program.
 Thus the gags have gags, and double takes have given birth to triplets."